bjoern-fricke/coursehelper/README.md

 # coursehelper
-A java swing application to assist instructors with assigning students to group projects at Northeastern Wisconsin Technical Project
+A java swing application to assist instructors with assigning students to group projects at Northeastern Wisconsin Technical College

 This was my final project for my Java II course, using a SQLite database to show simple CRUD and sorting operations